almutama/10-Lines/README.md

 # 10-Lines
 Group project for CS147.
+Runner up for Best Overall Project award.
 For a detailed description, please see http://hci.stanford.edu/courses/cs147/2015/au/projects/creation/10lines.

 ## Building
 Open the TenLines Xcode project and hit the play button at the top left corner.
 This should compile the project and start the iOS simulator.
 Requires OS X 10.10.5 (Yosemite) and Xcode 7.1.1.